albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

     The LNMPLN format is only understood by *Little Navmap*.
     Do not try to load it into simulators or add-ons.

-    Consider exported flight plan files as disposable since almost all the export formats have limitations resulting in data loss.
+    Consider exported flight plan files as disposable since almost all export formats have limitations resulting in data loss.
 Remember that you can always restore them by loading the original LNMPLN file and exporting again.